ZanderZhan/puppyAdoption/README.md

 <!--- Replace <OWNER> with your Github Username and <REPOSITORY> with the name of your repository. -->
 <!--- You can find both of these in the url bar when you open your repository in github. -->
+Workflow passed without error,but icon has not changed
 ![Workflow result](https://github.com/ZanderZhan/puppyAdoption/workflows/Check/badge.svg)